Steve Ovett: Breakthrough to world prominence

-The 1978 season for Ovett was notable for the superb times recorded at disparate distances.
-He ran an 800m in 1:44.09 (world record at the time was Alberto Juantorena's 1:43.44) and set a 2-mile world's best with an 8:13.51 clocking, (an event the IAAF does not recognise for record purposes), handing Track & Field News Athlete of the Year Henry Rono one of his few losses in his remarkable record-breaking season.
+In 1978, Ovett set extremely fast times at disparate distances.
+He ran an 800 m in 1:44.09 (the world record at the time was Alberto Juantorena's 1:43.44) and set a 2-mile world's best with 8:13.51, handing Track & Field News Athlete of the Year Henry Rono one of his few losses in his record-breaking season.

-During his career, Ovett was noted for the unusual range and timing of his races; shortly before the 1980 Olympics in 10 days he ran four events of four different lengths: a mile in Oslo, 800 metres in Gothenburg, 600m at Crystal Palace and 3,000m in Welwyn Garden City.
-In 1977, when an airline strike forced him to miss a scheduled event, he signed up at the last minute for the Dartford half-marathon and won it with ease, running a course more than twice as long as anything he had attempted in public before, against the British marathon champion.
+During his career, Ovett was noted for the unusual range of his races; shortly before the 1980 Olympics, he ran four events of four different lengths in 10 days: a mile in Oslo, 800 metres in Gothenburg, 600 m at Crystal Palace and 3000 m in Welwyn Garden City.
+In 1977, when an airline strike forced him to miss a scheduled event, he signed up at the last minute for the Dartford half-marathon and won it with ease, wearing borrowed shoes, in a time of 1:05:38, running a course more than twice as long as anything he had attempted in public before, against the British marathon champion.

 Ovett arrived at the 1980 Moscow Olympics as favourite to take the 1500 m title, being unbeaten over the 1500 m and the mile for three years.
 Earlier that month, he had established a new mile world record of 3:48.8 and two weeks later equalled Sebastian Coe's world record of 3:32.1 in the 1500 m.
 The Moscow Olympics marked only the second time that Ovett and Coe had met each other in international competition (the first being the 800 m in the 1978 European Championships), and there was huge media speculation over which would emerge as the greater.

 Ovett's participation in the 800 m would serve as a test for the 1500 m.
 In the 800 m final, Ovett was only in sixth place at the halfway mark, but pushed his way through the crowd to second place.
-Seventy metres from the line, Ovett took the lead and held off a challenge from Coe to win by three metres.
+Seventy metres from the line, Ovett took the lead and held off a challenge from Coe to win by four metres.
 In the 1500 m, contested six days later, Ovett ran close behind Coe's shoulder for most of the race, but on the final bend Coe made a strong 'kick' and Ovett dropped two metres behind, unable to close the gap in the home straight.
 Coe won gold, East Germany's Jürgen Straub, who had accelerated after 800 metres, held off Ovett for the silver medal, and Ovett had to settle for bronze.